cdong1012/cdong1012.github.io/_posts/2021-01-16-BabukRansomware-v3.markdown

 ![alt text](/uploads/babukv3_9.PNG)

-*Figure x: Function to enqueue files*
+*Figure 11: Function to enqueue files*

 ![alt text](/uploads/babukv3_10.PNG)

-*Figure x: Function to dequeue files*
+*Figure 12: Function to dequeue files*

 As we can see, Babuk uses a file queue backed by an array.
 By keeping track of the head and tail indices, adding and removing file names from the queue take a constant time and are really fast.